Elliot438b/java8-design-patterns/README.md

 - more command usage, please refer to [distinguish between MySQL and MongoDB](http://www.lai18.com/content/422835.html)

 ### reset the git local modify
-- open the terminal, git checkout -f, refresh.
+- Open the terminal, git checkout -f, refresh.

 ### callback pattern
-- easy to use but really useful pattern!
+- Easy to use but really useful pattern!

+### chain
+- Generally,the leader should distribute responsibilities to the people on every position.(use if to judge who do)
+- But chain pattern is ask the leader's just a trouble maker and he don't care who do, so the people on every position start throwing the job to others.(in order to the chain's queue).
+- Chain is more like a big automatic system.
+- Duty is from leader to the worker themselves.
+- Worker choose the job which he could do by himself.(what an ideal society we are eager to.)